 Section 1.
 Voting Rights

 Voting rights are extended to all Family and Associate Members of the organization.
 Each Family and Associate Member shall have one vote.
-Business members shall have no voting privileges on business matters before the Band Boosters, but shall otherwise each have one vote.
+All Fees owed by Members must be current to retain voting rights.

 Section 2.
-Termination of membership
+Termination of Membership

 All terms of membership terminate at 11:59 pm on June 30 of each year.